Workouts Feel Harder and Recovery Slows When You’re Not Eating Enough on GLP-1

 This can come from foods like:

-• rotisserie or grilled chicken with a little feta (kabobs work really well here because they’re already in small pieces you can grab and eat slowly)
+• Rotisserie or grilled chicken with a little feta (kabobs work really well here because they’re already in small pieces you can grab and eat slowly)

-• a small or half serving of baked or broiled fish with lemon and olive oil
+• A small or half serving of baked or broiled fish with lemon and olive oil

-• Greek yogurt with honey and berries (a couple of spoonful’s at time is okay)
+• Greek yogurt with honey and berries (a couple of spoonfuls at time is okay)

-Not just protein, but enough food in general so your body has the energy to actually carry out that repair.
-Because even if you’re eating some protein, your body still needs energy to use it.
+It’s not just protein.
+Your body also needs enough food in general so it has the energy to actually carry out that repair.

-This is where carbs and fats come in.
-They help fuel your body so it has the energy to support both your workouts and your recovery after.
+Even if you’re eating some protein, your body still needs energy to use it.
+That’s where carbs and fats come in.
+They help fuel your body so it can support both your workouts and your recovery.

 Things like these all play a role here: